Skip to main content

 Revere Health Pediatrics is the pediatric arm of Revere Health, the large independent physician group founded in Provo, with its pediatric care at the main Provo campus (1055 N 500 W).
 Its providers handle the full range of children's care from birth through adolescence — immunizations, developmental screenings, sick visits, and more.
 The advantage of a big multi-specialty group is continuity: if your family already uses Revere for primary or specialty care, keeping your kids in the same system keeps everyone's records in one place.

 Intermountain Health pediatrics.
-Intermountain runs pediatric clinics in the valley, tied into Utah Valley Hospital and — for anything requiring a children's hospital — Primary Children's.
+Intermountain runs pediatric clinics in the valley, tied into Utah Valley Hospital and — for anything requiring a children's hospital — Primary Children's, which since February 2024 has a full Utah County campus in Lehi as well as the original Salt Lake City one.
 If your family is already in the Intermountain system (the dominant network locally), your child's records integrate with the same system that runs the area's flagship hospital, which is convenient if care ever escalates.
 Intermountain's online find-a-doctor tool lets you filter for pediatricians accepting new patients near Provo.

 Pediatric Care+ (in Provo and Salem) is the independent, small-practice option — a family-owned practice that, by its own account, has cared for Utah County families for more than 25 years.
 The pitch is the opposite of the big group: a modest size that means you tend to see the same familiar faces, paired with the conveniences of a larger clinic — same-day sick visits, Saturday-morning hours, an after-hours clinic, and a nurse phone line.
 For parents who want a more personal, consistent relationship, it's worth a look.